-Luke emphasized that all believers have the Holy Spirit and that all believers share a oneness with Jesus.
+Secondly, Luke emphasized that all believers have the Holy Spirit and that all believers share a oneness with Jesus.
 For example, when Ananias lied to Peter in Acts 5:1-11, Peter said that Ananias had lied to the Holy Spirit.

-READ: Acts 9:1-5.
-ASK: How do you see the oneness and unity of Jesus and His church in this passage?
-(Q10) Jesus characterized Paul's persecution of the church as persecuting Him.

-ASK: What is the benefit of unity between Jesus and the church?
-(Q11) The church is a unique, loving community with the power of Christ.
+- 10. Read Acts 9:1-5.
+How do you see the oneness and unity of Jesus and His church in this passage? - 11.
+What is the benefit of unity between Jesus and the church?